joshuajano/SSHHMA/README.md

 networks/
 demo.py
 ```

 ## 2. Environment Preparation
 **Note: We run our project on Linux.** \
 Please download the anaconda environment in [here](https://binusianorg-my.sharepoint.com/personal/joshua_santoso_binus_ac_id/Documents/undergrade/human-app.yml?csf=1&web=1&e=uakmP4).\
 If you are running on Windows or MacOS, we are not sure whether you can run smoothly or not.
 If you have any question or problem please contact me

+## 2. Run Demo
+Please run the code by using command prompt and type `python demo.py`.